xer0x/geoquilt/README.md

 ```

+You can also use the API via the Swagger UI.

 ## Swagger API Docs

-When the service is running Swagger API docs are available on [localhost:3000/](localhost) or Zeit Now.
+When the service is running Swagger API docs are available on your [localhost](http://localhost:3000) or [Zeit Now](https://geoquilt.xer0x.now.sh/).

 ## Setup